ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Consider that `request-quota` may not be restored after the moment referenced by `RateLimit-Reset`, and the `RateLimit-Reset` value should not be considered fixed nor constant.

-Subsequent requests may return an increased value of `RateLimit-Reset` to limit concurrency or implement dynamic or adaptive throttling policies.
+Subsequent requests may return an higher `RateLimit-Reset` value to limit concurrency or implement dynamic or adaptive throttling policies.

 ## Resource exhaustion and clock skew